American marten: Denning behavior

 Females use dens to give birth and to shelter kits.
 Dens are classified as either natal dens, where parturition takes place, or maternal dens, where females move their kits after birth.
-American marten females use a variety of structures for natal and maternal denning, including the branches, cavities or broken tops of live trees, snags, stumps, logs, woody debris piles, rock piles, and red squirrel (Tamiasciurus hudsonicus) nests or middens.
+American marten females use a variety of structures for natal and maternal denning, including the branches, cavities, or broken tops of live trees, snags, stumps, logs, woody debris piles, rock piles, and red squirrel (Tamiasciurus hudsonicus) nests or middens.
 Females prepare a natal den by lining a cavity with grass, moss, and leaves.
 They frequently move kits to new maternal dens once kits are 7–13 weeks old.
-Most females spend more than 50% of their time attending dens in both pre-weaning and weaning periods, with less time spent at dens as kits aged.
+Most females spend more than 50% of their time attending dens in both preweaning and weaning periods, with less time spent at dens as kits aged.
 Paternal care has not been documented.

 Development of young

 Weaning occurs at 42 days.
-Young emerge from dens at about 50 days but may be moved by their mother before this.
+Young kits emerge from dens around 50 days old, but may be moved by their mother before this.
 In northwestern Maine, kits were active but poorly coordinated at 7 to 8 weeks, gaining coordination by 12 to 15 weeks.
-Young reach adult body weight around three months.
+Young reach adult body weight around 3 months old.

 Kits generally stay in the company of their mother through the end of their first summer, and most disperse in the fall.
 The timing of juvenile dispersal is not consistent throughout American marten's distribution, ranging from early August to October.
-In south-central Yukon, young-of-the-year dispersed from mid-July to mid-September, coinciding with the onset of female estrus.
+In south-central Yukon, young of the year dispersed from mid-July to mid-September, coinciding with the onset of female estrus.
 Observations from Yukon suggest that juveniles may disperse in early spring.